The Lower Merion Soccer Club is the result of the merger of four small soccer

 With each new age group, it was inevitable that the four clubs would compete

-for the best players in the township.
+for the best players in Lower Merion Township.
 Often times, the best players in an

-age group would jump from their club to another to be with the best coach.
+age group would jump from their club to one of the other clubs to be with the best coach

 illegally "recruiting" players away from them.